Immigrants can access many NYC services, regardless of immigration status. Free translation and legal help are also available.

 We Speak NYC

-We Speak NYC is the City’s English language learning program.
-It serves intermediate English language learners ages 16 and above.
-You can learn about City services and practice English at community classes in all five boroughs.
+We Speak NYC helps English language learners age 16 and above to learn English and access services.
 The program has online classes, videos, web, and print materials for you to practice at home.

 Excluded Workers Fund